Ciiku-Kihara/HOUSE-PRICES-ANALYSIS/README.md

 # HOUSE-PRICES-ANALYSIS
-In this project, I made use of various ML algorithms that is Lasso, Ridge, Quantile and ElasticNet and compared the accuracies of the model to find out which one builds a better model.
+In this project, I made use of various ML algorithms such as Lasso, Ridge, Quantile and ElasticNet and compared the accuracies of the model to find out which one builds a better model.

 ## Names of Contributors
 Faith Kihara